rail-pay/rail/packages/join-server/README.md

 ## Running as-is

 You can also run the "base" join server without any customizations.
 This may be useful for development and testing.
-Note that the base join server only does the signature validation, meaning that anyone (including bots etc.) can join your data unions.
+Note that the base join server only does the signature validation, meaning that anyone (including bots etc.) can join your vaults.

 ```
 npm install -g @rail-protocol/join-server